 Tell us about your company and how you got started.

 My company, Julie Anne Jones, Inc., started in February of 2006.
 Our goal is to support direct sellers with tools to improve their booking, selling, recruiting, leadership, organizational, and self-development results.
 When I started the company, I was working for another speaker and coaching direct sellers.
 I developed my training and support materials based on my seven years of experience as a direct seller and my coaching training.

 How do you manage all of your personal and business activities?

 Since I teach organizational and time management skills as part of my program, I utilize the skills I teach to stay on track in my business and personal life.
 I work a set schedule and make sure I exercise, meditate, and journal before going to work every morning.
-I find that actually makes me more productive once I do sit down to work.
+I find that it actually makes me more productive once I do sit down to work.
 I use Outlook and schedule my tasks as well as follow-up with clients and potential clients.

-My work activity consists predominantly of producing content and staying active in the social media forums (like Facebook and Twitter).
-I produce a blog post three times a week, a weekly “Tip of the Week,” and a monthly e-zine.
-I also do several tele-trainings and modular courses each month.
+My work activity consists predominantly of producing content and staying active in social media forums (like Facebook and Twitter).
+I produce a blog post three times a week, a weekly “Tip of the Week,” and a monthly newsletter.
+I also do several online trainings, and modular courses each month.

 I also have a full-time business manager, and she has an administrative assistant.
 We work together to make sure that our customers are supported, and things run smoothly.